Chick Corea: Early life and education

 Corea developed his piano skills while exploring music on his own.
-A notable influence was concert pianist Salvatore Sullo, from whom Corea began taking lessons at age eight; Sullo introduced him to classical music, helping spark his interest in musical composition.
-He also was a performer and soloist for several years in the St. Rose Scarlet Lancers, a drum and bugle corps based in Chelsea.
+At first, his father taught him piano, but eventually, the elder Corea thought it proper that his son receive instruction from a professional teacher.
+At the age of eight, he began taking formal lessons with Italian concert pianist Salvatore Sullo.
+Sullo was indifferent to the young Corea’s passion for jazz, instead teaching him to play classical piano, but being introduced to classical music helped spark Corea’s interest in musical composition.

 Given a black tuxedo by his father, he started playing gigs while still in high school.
 He enjoyed listening to Herb Pomeroy's band at the time and had a trio that played Horace Silver's music at a local jazz club.
 He eventually moved to New York City, where he studied music at Columbia University, then transferred to the Juilliard School.
-He quit both after finding them disappointing, but remained in New York.
+He later dropped out so he could spend more time playing gigs.